allenlsj/1004_LPL_project/README.md

 ## How to use
 ### Dependencies
-Please make sure that you have Pyspark installed and have run it successfully.
+Please make sure that you have Pyspark installed and have run it successfully on Python 3.4+.

 ## Initialization